dudupo/Academic/README.md

 We are trying to formulate reliability in a quantum distributed environment, hoping to reach a quantum version of Stren proof for the impossibility of doing a synchronic computation without a non-vanishing probability of non-terminating running.

+## Do you interested in any kind of collaboration?
+Good, So I, Feel free to ask for a pull request, open an issue, or send mail.